×

 If you have not spent a lot of time in Dumaguete, you should rent before even thinking about buying.
 We asked expats there about the buy vs. rent decision:

 "The decision to buy or rent a home in Dumaguete, Philippines, largely depends on your personal circumstances, financial situation, and long-term plans.
 If you plan to stay in Dumaguete for a long time, buying a home could be a good investment.
 Owning a home allows you to build equity over time and could potentially provide a return on investment if property values increase.
 On the other hand, renting a home in Dumaguete might be a better option if you're not sure about your long-term plans or if you prefer not to have the responsibilities of home ownership.
 Renting can offer more flexibility, as it's easier to move if your circumstances change.
 It also means you won't have to worry about maintenance costs or property taxes.
 It's also worth considering the cost of living in Dumaguete.
 While it's generally lower than in many Western countries, buying a home is still a significant financial commitment.
 You'll need to consider whether you can afford the upfront costs, as well as ongoing expenses like maintenance and property taxes.
 In conclusion, whether you should buy or rent a home in Dumaguete depends on your personal circumstances and financial situation.
-It's a decision that requires careful consideration and, ideally, advice from a financial advisor or real estate professional," said one expat who made the move to Dumaguete .
+It's a decision that requires careful consideration and, ideally, advice from a financial advisor or real estate professional," said one expat in Dumaguete .

 What should I pack when moving to Dumaguete?